OpenHD/Documentation/general/faq.md

 * AliExpress
 * TaoBao \(chinese marketplace\)

-Currently it's not that easy to buy all the hardware you need, just because of the Global Chip Shortage.
+Due to the global chip shortage it is currently not that easy to buy all the required hardware.
-Try to use https://rpilocator.com/ or buy used Hardware
+Try to use https://rpilocator.com/ or buy used hardware.

-Keep in mind that OpenHD2.2 dropped support for Pi-Zero, Pi1, Pi2 (lower than 1.2)
+Keep in mind that OpenHD2.2 dropped support for Pi-Zero, Pi1 and Pi2 (lower than 1.2).

 #### Is OpenHD legal to use?

 OpenHD uses normal WiFi hardware, which is perfectly legal to buy and use.

-OpenHD can be disruptive to nearby WiFi networks due to the continuous broadcast, OpenHD starts with 25mw, which is allowed in every part of the world.
-But it can be set up to use power levels and frequencies, which might not be legal in your location.
+OpenHD can be disruptive to nearby WiFi networks due to the continuous broadcast though.
+OpenHD starts at 25mW transmit power, which is allowed in every part of the world.
+It can be configured to use power levels and frequencies which might not be legal in your location, so please check your local regulations before use.

 You are responsible for your use of the system, but please ask us for advice if you are concerned about a particular setting or use case.